yyewolf/web-smart-clock/README.md

 ### Auto-Reconnection

-- WebSocket reconnects every 5 seconds on disconnect
-- WebRTC reconnects every 3 seconds on failure
-- Automatic cleanup of stale connections
+WebSocket reconnects every 5 seconds on disconnect, WebRTC reconnects every 3 seconds on failure, with automatic cleanup of stale connections and no manual intervention required.
-- No manual intervention required

 ## Development